TheRobBrennan/explore-python-api-development/fastapi/README.md

 # Select your new environment by using the Python: Select Interpreter command in VS Code
 #   - Enter the path: ./.venv/bin/python

-# Make sure you are in the FastAPI directory
-(.venv) % cd fastapi

 # Activate your virtual environment
 % source .venv/bin/activate